microbiomedata/nmdc-schema/CODE_OF_CONDUCT.md

 ## Our Standards

 We commit to the following principles:
-- *Embrace Diversity and Inclusivity*: Celebrate and support our diversity of data, people, and questions, recognizing it as a core strength of our community.
 - *Cultivate a Harassment-Free Environment*: Ensure our community is free from harassment of all kinds, including inappropriate verbal and written language and imagery.
 - *Promote Constructive Engagement*: Engage in constructive, transparent, and inclusive dialogue, allowing diverse perspectives to be shared, supporting new ideas, and providing solutions to current challenges.
 - *Demonstrate Professionalism and Positivity*: Celebrate all contributions, understand the learning opportunities in failure, and foster a culture of trust through accountability and transparent communication.